do-community/demo-app/README.md

 The actual application we'll be deploying is a "status page".
 A status page is a web page that shows status information for another product or service.
 For example, if you want to check on the status of Digital Ocean, you could go to our status page: https://status.digitalocean.com/.

-The status page we're deploying is quite as full-featured, but perhaps it could be someday :P
+The status page we're deploying isn't quite as full-featured, but perhaps it could be someday :P

 The application code can be found in the [app](./app/) directory.
 It's written in [Go](https://golang.org/) and uses [MySQL](https://www.mysql.com/) as its database.